 Current Status The table below shows the Current Status of the percent distribution of forest type (coniferous, broadleaf, mixed) >20 years old across the DFA (2012 Baseline data).

 Forest Type Forest Area (ha) Forest Area (%)

 Coniferous 833,753 94.6

 Broadleaf 13,792 1.6

 Mixed 34,177 3.9

 Total 881,722 100

-ation Resources Inven lings and other non-fo te reductions
+The data is based on the Vegetation Resources Inventory (VRI).
+Appropriate reductions have been made for roads, landings and other non-forested areas.

-Forecast compositio Qualitative forecast: By implementing the above strategy, it is forecast that forest composition will be within the target ranges.
+Forecast Qualitative forecast: By implementing the above strategy, it is forecast that forest composition will be within the target ranges.
 Current state analysis shows that composition is consistent with target ranges.

-Target Treed coni fer: No Target, Treed Broadleaf: 1.6-5%, Tr eed Mixed 3.9-9%

-Basis for the Target forests.
-A The need to maintain the biological diversity of forest ecosystems in future generation forests.
-Addresses diversity and abundance of naturally occurring tree species on the landscape.
-Management control restricted to areas of the Timber Harvesting Land Base (THLB).

 Monitoring & Measurement Periodic Reporting to occur every five years.
 This will be used to confirm that forest types are within baseline levels.
 Report the area (total hectares and percent) of treed conifer, treed broad leaf, treed mixed forest types as updated for the most current Timber Supply Review (TSR) for the management unit.

-Monitoring & Measurement Annual

-Variance None belo w suggested targets.